-- If your child gets separated from their class, they need to come to the elementary office or the superintendent's office.
+- If your child gets separated from their class, they need to come to the elementary office.
 Students should never leave the inside of the building without an adult. - If they see an unidentified person in the building, they need to let an adult know immediately.